+a.
+Rise of seismic activity

+development of convective cells

+b.
+Rise of irregularity in space and time

+С. Reversal of territorial distribution of seismicity

+turbulent convection

-- b.
-Rise of irregularity in space and time - c.
-Reversal of territorial distribution of seismicity turbulent convection - d.
-Transformation of magnitude distribution approach to critical point - e.
-Rise of earthquake clustering in space and time - f.
-Rise of the earthquake correlation range - g.
+d.
+Transformation of magnitude distribution

+approach to critical point

+e.
+Rise of earthquake clustering in space and time

+f.
+Rise of the earthquake correlation range

+g.
 Accelerated stress-release

+close to critical point